Cranberry Orange Sauce

 Instructions

 - Bring to a boil.
-When you see the berries start to burst, reduce to a simmer.
-Simmer until most berries are popped and soft and sauce begins to thicken, about 15-20 minutes.
+When the cranberries start to burst, reduce to a simmer.
+Simmer until most of the cranberries are popped and soft and sauce begins to thicken, about 15–20 minutes.

-- Transfer to a storage container and allow to cool.
-Store in refrigerator until ready to serve.
+- Transfer to a storage container and allow to cool on the counter.
+Store in fridge until ready to serve.

 Notes